CodeatEase/DICOM-Data/README.md

-This is a sample program to print DICOM tags and display the Patients information using pydicom package.
+This is a sample program that print DICOM tags and display the Patients information using pydicom package.